peddie/encodings/encodings.md

 ~~~~ {.haskell}
 -- What type do we give this?
 What's the return type?

 evalSTLC env (SVar v) = lkup v env
 evalSTLC env (SNum i) = i
 evalSTLC env (SApp f x) = (evalSTLC env f) (evalSTLC env x)
 evalSTLC env (SLam b) = \x -> evalSTLC (x : env) b
 ~~~~

-This can't work; the resulting expression might be either an `SLam` or an `SNum`.
-We can't put both into our environment or return both!
-So we have to introduce a "tag" to wrap the possible values and indicate which we're dealing with.

 # A Less Simple (But Still Powerful) DSL